-Music can help you stay focused
+Music can help you stay focused.

-Listen to music that matches your mood
+Listen to music that matches your mood.

 Based on personal experience, I prefer to listen to movie soundtracks made by famous composers to help me focus and get that creative spirit going.
 My favorites are Hans Zimmer, Lisa Gerrard from The Gladiator, Steve Jablonsky from Transformers, James Newton Howard from Blood Diamond, Trevor Jones from Last of the Mohicans, Daft Punk from Tron Legacy, and James Horner from Avatar.
 Listening to these soundtracks put me in a state of mind where the moment I hear the music, it conditions my mind to get to work and focus on it.

 Despite studies showing that music can help in increasing work productivity and efficiency, listening to music for some can be a distraction.
 Songs with narrative lyrics can be a distraction to those trying to do cognitive work.
 Also, listening to your favorite tracks might make you jive along with the music instead of doing what you are supposed to do, with you ending up singing along to the music.
-So try to see first if listening to music while working is something that can help you become more focused and productive.
+So try to see first if listening to music while working can help you become more focused and productive.

 For added variety, you can try making your different playlists that are suited for specific tasks.
 For example, you can have a playlist for studying, another one when doing work, and something else when you want to relax.
 Use headphones when listening to music so that you won't disturb others.
 If you have your private workspace, though, you can hear directly from your computer's audio or your sound system.
 Experiment to see what works for you to pump in more work while staying motivated along the way.